 You can be a victim of medical malpractice in any level of treatment, from a missed diagnosis to something that occurs during your recovery.
 Other examples of medical malpractice include:

 In New Jersey, the law is clear about what qualifies as medical malpractice.
-To successfully resolve a claim, you have to show that the person treating you failed to follow the standard of care, and that their negligence caused significant harm.
+To successfully resolve a claim, you have to show that the person treating you failed to follow the standard of care and that their negligence caused significant harm.

 Every medical profession has a set of best practices professionals are expected to follow during treatment.
 These aren’t a set of laws, but standards developed by medical professionals looking for the safest, best way to treat their patients.
 Every medical professional is expected to follow the standard of care.
-If they don’t and their patient is injured, it could be a sign of medical malpractice.
+If they don’t, and their patient is injured, it could be a sign of medical malpractice.

 For a medical malpractice claim in New Jersey to be successful, your claim has to show a violation of the standard of care, show that your injuries were caused by that violation and that the injuries you received caused substantial damages.

 According to a federal study, one out of every twenty-five patients will contract a hospital-associated infection (HAI).
-When hospitals follow the standard of care, infection should be rare.
+When hospitals follow the standard of care, the infection should be rare.
 Instead, every year, thousands of people die from these preventable infections.